Huntley & Palmers: Exports

-Another important part of their success was their ability to send biscuits all over the world, perfectly preserved in locally produced, elaborately decorated, and highly collectible biscuit tins.
-The tins proved to be a powerful marketing tool, and under their easily recognisable image Huntley & Palmers biscuits came to symbolise the commercial power and reach of the British Empire in the same way that Coca-Cola did for the United States.
+Another important part of their success was their ability to send biscuits all over the world in collectible biscuit tins.
+The tins proved to be a useful marketing tool, and under their easily recognisable image Huntley & Palmers biscuits came to symbolise some of the commercial power and reach of the British Empire.
 In 1900, Huntley & Palmers biscuits were sold in 172 countries.
 Their advertising posters featured scenes from around the world.